gsbdarc/rcpedia_mockup/docs/_user_guide/best_practices_optimization.md

 ## Running Job Arrays with Slurm

 A Slurm job array is a way to launch multiple jobs in parallel.
-One use case is that you want to change input parameters to your script (a Python, Julia, or R script).
-Instead of manually changing the input parameters and rerunning the script multiple times, we can do this in with a single job array.
+One use case is when you want to change input parameters in your script (such as a Python, Julia, or R script).
+Instead of manually changing the input parameters and rerunning the script multiple times, you can achieve this with a single job array.

 #### Gurobi Example
-We will work with the following python script that was modified from <a href="https://www.gurobi.com/documentation" target="_blank">Gurobi documentation</a>.
+We will work with the following python script that was modified from [Gurobi documentation](https://www.gurobi.com/documentation){:target="_blank"}.

-This scripts formulates and solves the following simple MIP model using the Gurobi matrix API:
+This script formulates and solves a simple Mixed Integer Programming (MIP) model using the Gurobi matrix API:

 ![](../images/gurobi-eq.png)

-Save this python script to a new file called `gurobi_example.py`.
+Save this Python script to a new file called `gurobi_example.py`.

 ```python
 import numpy as np